Alberta

 There is no perfect time to ride this route.
 Depending on snow pack, it might not be possible to start the Rockies section of the route until June.
 Spring (May) and fall (Sept, Oct) can bring more pleasant temperatures to the prairies.

-Some trail sections including on the High Rockies Trail can be more demanding with respect to grades and riding surfaces.
+Some trail sections including the High Rockies Trail and Banff trails can be more demanding with respect to grades and riding surfaces.
 A proper bike set-up will make these sections more manageable and enjoyable.

-When riding in the flatlands there can be no shelter from the relentless winds, blazing sun, and heat.
+When riding in the flatlands, there can be no shelter from the relentless winds, blazing sun, and heat.
 It’s not unheard of to see temperatures get into the high 30s or even low 40s in some areas during the high summer.
 Combine those environmental challenges with some soft gravel roads, especially if wet, and it can become a tough ride, both mentally and physically.
-As a rule of thumb, the canal roads are firmer than the farmland gravel roads.
-If riding during the hot summer months do not underestimate your fluid needs.
-Generally going north in the prairies is a cross wind and west is tailwind, but this is not always the case.
+As a rule of thumb, the canal roads are firmer than the agricultural gravel roads.
+If riding during the hot summer months, do not underestimate your fluid needs.
+Generally, going north in the prairies is a crosswind and going east is tailwind, but this is not always the case.

-Agricultural range roads can be become impassible when wet and muddy.
-In these cases, it is likely to find a parallel paved road to ride.
+Agricultural range roads can become impassible when wet and muddy.
+In these cases, it is best to find a parallel paved road to ride.
+Many of these ride options are listed on the route file.

-Certain sections of the route are very sparsely populated where cell signal available is spotty at best.
+Certain sections of the route are very sparsely populated where cell signal availability is spotty at best.

-The mountains are bear country with some grizzles moving around.
-So take the necessary precautions such as bringing bear spray and practicing safe camping which means no food in your tent or ideally on your bike overnight.
+The mountains are bear country with some grizzlies moving around.
+So take the necessary precautions, such as bringing bear spray and practicing safe camping, which means no food in your tent or ideally on your bike overnight.
 Proper food storage is a must.

 A few prairie sections of the route, particularly Cypress Hills, have rattlesnakes and scorpions.